DMSO: What It's Actually Used For

 T4 · Community / Clinic Guidance

-This is the off-label, do-it-yourself side — not FDA-approved and not medical advice.
-But because DMSO soaks through skin and carries things in with it, the "how" matters a lot for safety.
+This is the off-label, do-it-yourself side — not FDA-approved for humans outside the bladder use, and not medical advice.
+Because DMSO soaks through skin and carries things in with it, the "how" matters a lot for safety.
 Here's what people commonly do and the rules that keep it from going wrong.

 Grade